 - Handy for working on the move

-- More reliable than public WiFi in cafes, etc
+- More reliable than public Wi-Fi, such as in a café or hotspot

 - Great as a back-up connection if your home broadband goes down